A Local's One Week Puglia Itinerary

 You have two routes – one runs inland straight to Leuca, while the other goes to Gallipoli on the coast before continuing to Leuca.
 Gallipoli is a charming fishing village with good beaches and a lovely historic center.

-I’d recommend a stop here, but if you want to get going you can skip it.
+I’d recommend a stop there, but if you already saw it yesterday or just want to get going sooner, you can skip it.
 On arrival to Leuca, where the Ionian sea meets the Adriatic, have a coffee and enjoy the view.

 Road SP 358 covers 60 km of sun-drenched cliffside coastal driving.
 You’ll pass through many lovely beach villages like Tricase, Castro, and Santa Cesarea Terme where you can stop for a snack and a swim.
 For adrenaline junkies, Ponte Ciolo on your route is a 30 meter high bridge over a little cove.
 If you stop, you’ll sometimes see cliff jumpers.

-Drive this route slowly and stop in the villages along the way for a dip and to enjoy the jaw dropping views.
-As you get closer to Otranto, you may be able to catch a glimpse of Albania just across the sea.
+Drive this route slowly and stop in the villages along the way for a dip in the seaand to enjoy the wonderful views.
+As you get closer to Otranto, you may even be able to catch a glimpse of Albania just across the sea.

 Note that this stretch of coast is rocky and you won’t find sand beaches until after Otranto.
-Most swimming options here will be directly off the boardwalk or cement jetties jutting into the water.
+Most swimming options here will be directly off of boardwalks or cement jetties jutting into the water.

 Afternoon